ParkShopping Brasília

-Park Shopping Brasília is a shopping center located in the Sector of Southwest Isolated Areas (SAISO), in the administrative region of Guará, in the Federal District.

-It was inaugurated on November 8, 1983, being the 2nd shopping center to be inaugurated in the Federal District and located on the road between Guará and the Brasília, near the Interstate Bus Station of Brasília.
+Park Shopping Brasília is a shopping center located in the Sector of Southwest Isolated Areas (SAISO), in the administrative region of Guará, in the Federal District, Brazil.
+It was inaugurated on November 8, 1983, being the 2nd shopping center to be inaugurated in the Federal District after Conjunto Nacional, and located on the road between Guará and Brasília, near the Interstate Bus Station of Brasília.

 It has 242 stores, including nine anchors (C & A, Fnac, Lojas Americanas, Riachuelo, Renner, Zara, Hot Zone, complex bowling Park Bowling and cinema complex ParkPlex group Severiano Ribeiro group and Paris Filmes), and five mega-stores (Ponto Frio, Livraria Siciliano, Centaur, Outback and Siberian).
 It has 264 shops, 03 floors, 12 escalators, 03 elevators, 2761 parking spaces and 11 cinemas.
 The consumer traffic is 13.9 million people a year.

-The Park Shopping Brasília, has its sales per square among the highest in the country, and this expansion will further enhance your shopping concept reference and leading fashion center in the Federal District.
+The mall is set to have a R$221 million expansion to be concluded by 2026.